-Who Should Consider Becoming a Lay Leader for BCBH?
+Who Should Consider Becoming a Lay Leader?

 Lay Leader Training is available for persons affected by chronic conditions including patients, family members, caregivers, and lay volunteers.
 Leaders are not necessarily healthcare professionals.
 Leaders are individuals interested in learning how to better manage their chronic conditions, live a healthy life, and share this knowledge with others to positively self-manage their chronic conditions by leading BCBH workshops.

 - No healthcare or educator training is needed.